 Photo by -RobW- via Flickr Creative Commons

 New Year's Eve is the champagne of holidays — potentially explosive, highly pressurized, and if done incorrectly, wrought with the worst headaches imaginable.
 From Kermit to Casablanca, here are five pop culture benchmarks in honor of the bubbly tempest.
-Welcome to 2013.
+Welcome to the new year.

 Entertainer Milton Berle, once known as "Mr. Television," left, jokes with Emmy Awards' executive producer Dick Clark during a rehersal of the show at the Pasadena Civic Auditorium, Saturday, Sept.
 7, 1996, in Pasadena, Calif..
 The 48th annual Emmy Awards show takes place Sunday, Sept.
 8. (AP Photo/Damian Dovarganes)